testsigmahq/testsigma-docs/src/pages/docs/agent/troubleshooting/setup-issues.md

 ---
-title: "Troubleshooting Agent Startup/Registration Errors"
+title: "Troubleshooting Agent startup and registration errors"
 metadesc: "Common Agent startup or registration issues and how to troubleshoot them."
 noindex: false
 order: 11.91